Special Weather Statement issued for Eastern Greenbrier, Mercer, Monroe, Summers by NWS - NewsBreak

 Special Weather Statement issued for Eastern Greenbrier, Mercer, Monroe, Summers by NWS

-Effective: 2021-09-19 07:08:00 EDT Expires: 2021-09-19 09:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Eastern Greenbrier; Mercer; Monroe; Summers; Western Greenbrier Locally dense fog has developed across the region this morning, particularly near rivers and where rainfall occurred Saturday evening.
+Effective: 2021-09-18 06:56:00 EDT Expires: 2021-09-18 09:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Eastern Greenbrier; Mercer; Monroe; Summers; Western Greenbrier Locally dense fog has developed across the mountains and foothills this morning, particularly in the deeper river valleys.
 Surface observations in some areas have fallen to a few hundred feet or less.
 Motorists are urged to drive with extreme caution this morning when encountering fog by traveling at lower speeds and maintaining extra separation distance with surrounding vehicles.
 This fog will burn off quickly after 9 am.alerts.weather.gov

 Comments / 0